-The numbers of children by age and relationship status were described by equation (16) (the density function of the normal distribution).
-This function provides a close reflection of the average numbers of children of singles and couples by age described by survey data.
-As estimation of equation (16) does not require data with a time-series dimension, associated estimates were calculated on cross-sectional data from the 2007/08 Family Resources Survey (FRS).
+The numbers of children by age and relationship status were described by equation (14) (the density function of the normal distribution), which provides a close reflection of the average numbers of children by parental age described by survey data.
+Equation (14) was estimated separately for singles and couples on data from the 2007/08 Family Resources Survey (FRS).
 As for the BHPS data referred to above, the FRS data were organised at the level of the family (benefit) unit, and screened to omit observations with inconsistent data.
-Estimates for equation (16) are reported on the right hand side of the middle panel of Table 1.
+Estimates for equation (14) are reported on the right hand side of the middle panel of Table 8,